Sozialwissenschaften – Master (alle)

 1 SWS geben die Dauer eines Kurses an, der wöchentlich während eines Semesters angeboten wird.
 Eine SWS entspricht 45 Minuten.

-S Elective Seminar (Seminar)
+S Elective Seminar: Modelling Social Processes (Seminar)

 EN